-Emily Nelson, a San Diego native, first joined I Love A Clean San Diego as an Environmental Educator and now oversees the organization’s programs and internal operations.
+Emily Nelson, a San Diego native, oversees the organization’s programs and internal operations.
+She first joined I Love A Clean San Diego as an Environmental Educator in 2014.
 Emily has a diverse background in leadership, project management, teambuilding, and outdoor & informal education with organizations including Girls Scouts San Diego, the YMCA, and the National Archives and Records Administration of Washington, D.C..
 Emily believes deeply in the power of small, simple, sustained actions towards collective impact and loves helping people recognize their personal power in protecting our natural world.
 Outside of work, Emily enjoys hiking, camping, jigsaw puzzles, and spending time with family.